Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] If you talk to the left Receptionist at the Arena, you can enter the **Tag Team Tournament- Challenger** (PS3 and Definitive Edition)
 - [ ] Enter Aurnion for the **Letter of Challenge (Flynn)** (Rest at Yuri's Room in Zaphias for the PS3 and Definitive Edition).
 If you have cleared (Golden Soldier) and (Avenging Soldiers Final Part), you have three out of the four Invitations now (Arena Final Part)

-- [ ] In Heliord, go down to the Lower Section.
-Find Sicily by the river for **Murakumo** if Repede is above Level 50.
-You will get this together with Repede's Joke Weapon at Halure after fulfilling Repede's motivational sidequest if you miss the scene (Professor Sicily Part 5)
-- [ ] In Halure, speak with Sicily near the inn for **Joke Weapons** if you have completed the requirement.
-In the PS3 and Definitive Edition, you need to clear the 30 Man Melee under 90 seconds for Flynn and synthesis two hundred times for Patty (Professor Sicily Final Part)
 - [ ] In Capua Nor, you can find Nan if you have completed 100% of the Monster Book.
 You will get Karol's **Manly Man** title (Monster Book Final Part)
 - [ ] In Capua Torim, talk to the Sailor near the slide.
 Patty will learn **Critical Moment** (PS3 and Definitive Edition)
 - [ ] Enter Capua Torim from the western entrance/exit for Karol to learn **Rending Drop** (One Night Training)